wonkledge/okatsu/README.md

-# OKATSU : Emphasize domain
+# OKATSU : Emphasize Domain

 ​	OKATSU has been created to focus on domain part rather than technical part of an API.
 It takes an approach from functional programming and try to bring domain into spot light.

  `feature` function is the core of OKATSU.
-Through that function you'll be able to express verbosely what your endpoint has to do.
+Through this function you'll be able to express verbosely what your endpoint has to do.